Kardashians Approve Of Kendall Jenner’s Pepsi Commercial? People Are Wondering How Kris Jenner Let This Happen

 A post shared by Kourtney Kardashian (@kourtneykardash) on

 Other reports by the Inquisitr found that Tyga had moved out of Kylie Jenner’s home.
-Rumor has it that the couple has broken up, but some inside sources say that the two are just takings me more time for themselves and to spend time with friends.
+Rumor has it that the couple has broken up, but some inside sources say that the two are just taking more time for themselves and for their friends.

 However, Tyga apparently already got himself a new pad nearly 30 miles from Kylie’s Hidden Hills mansion.